 The Med-Peds Residency Program is a four-year training program leading to board eligibility in both specialties.
-The objectives are to train general physicians for their future practice addressing the spectrum of illness in newborns, children, adolescents, and adults.
-Graduates of our program have entered a wide range of fields including: primary care, emergency medicine, hospital medicine, academic medicine, pediatric subspecialties, internal medicine subspecialties and combined med-peds subspecialties.
+The objective of the program is to train general physicians for their future practice addressing the spectrum of illness in newborns, children, adolescents, and adults.
+Graduates of our program have entered a wide range of fields including primary care, emergency medicine, hospital medicine, academic medicine, pediatric subspecialties, internal medicine subspecialties, and combined med-peds subspecialties.

-The four years of training are designed to provide an ideal educational environment to prepare residents for not only clinical practice but also for board certification.
+The four years of training are designed to provide an ideal educational environment that prepares residents for not only clinical practice but also board certification.
 Our curriculum consists of an excellent mix of outpatient and inpatient rotations to ensure that residents are provided with the best clinical experiences.
-Residents will have the opportunity to work in a wide variety of locations, including Chandler Medical Center, Good Samaritan Hospital, Kentucky Children's Hospital, the Lexington Veteran's Administration Hospital, Polk Dalton Clinic, and other community and school based clinics.
+Residents will have the opportunity to work in a wide variety of locations, including UK Chandler Medical Center, UK Good Samaritan Hospital, Kentucky Children's Hospital, the Lexington Veteran's Administration Hospital, UK Polk Dalton Clinic, and other community and school-based clinics.
 Our curriculum was designed to comply with the Guidelines for Internal Medicine-Pediatrics Residency Training as specified by the American Board of Internal Medicine (ABIM) and the American Board of Pediatrics (ABP).

 University of Kentucky MedPeds Residency Program Curriculum